ArturoSbr/aws-ccp-cheat-sheet/main.md

 ## Infrastructure

 ### CloudFormation
-CloudFormation is referred to as Infrastructure as Code.
+CloudFormation is referred to as Infrastructure as Code (IaaC).
 The service allows us to model and provision infrastructure by passing it a YAML file with all the resources we need.
 CloudFormation will figure out the order in which the services need to be launched and will connect them together.

 One advantage is that the process is not manual, so we can use the same code to deploy the same infrastructure in different environments.
 Moreover, we can automate the deletion and creation of templates to optimize costs (not billed when template is not running).
 Finally, all the resources from the same CloudFormation stack share the same tags, so it makes tracking costs easier.